Covenant (biblical): Noahic

 Noah's Thanksoffering (c.1803) by Joseph Anton Koch.
 Noah builds an altar to the Lord after being delivered from the great Flood; God sends the rainbow as a sign of his covenant.

 The Noahic covenant recounted in Genesis 9:9-17 applies to all of humanity and all other living creatures.
 In this covenant with all living creatures, God promises never again to destroy all life on Earth by flood and creates the rainbow as the sign of this "everlasting covenant between God and every living creature of all flesh that is on the earth".

 Ahead of the covenant (in Genesis 9:1-7), Noah and the generations of his posterity were required by God to procreate, and not to shed human blood (murder), because mankind was made in the image of God.
 Jews are forbidden to consume meat with the blood in it, but Bnei Noah Noahidism are allowed the blood of a living animal (Maimonides, Laws of Kings and Wars, Chapter IX Law 10).
 Alexander Maclaren notes that while the term covenant "usually implies a reciprocal bond, both parties to which come under obligations by it, each to the other.
 But, in this case, there are no obligations on the part of man or of the creatures.
 This covenant is God's only."
+Samaritans who believe only in the Written Torah do not consider outsiders to be subject to Mosaic law or the patriarchal covenant but regardless considers the Noahic covenant to be Divine law that is not enforced nor envisioned in the lens of universalism but rather are a fundamental moral code which is to expected for a nation or culture to be considered virtuous outside the covenant.
+Foreigners are allotted different inheritances and powers outside of the Israelite people according to the book of Deuteronomy and the commentary of Memar Marqah.